ulywhy/cart-woocommerce/readme.txt

 * If you're migrating between versions 1.x, 2.x or 3.x, please be sure to make a backup of your site and database, as there are many additional features and modifications between these versions.

-* Changelog of Woo Mercado Pago Module
+* Changelog of Woo Mercado Pago Module:
 > v2.2.18 (22/11/2017)
 Bug fixes: Fixed a bug in the URL of javascript source for light-box window.
 > v2.2.17 (13/11/2017)